GBR24/kolmo_stats/README.md

 ## What is kolmo?

-kolmo provides simple, well-documented, mathematically sound tools for energy traders, analysts, and risk teams — focused first on crude oil, refined products, natural gas, LNG, and related derivatives.
+kolmo provides simple, well-documented, mathematically sound tools for energy traders, analysts, and risk teams.
+Focused first on crude oil, refined products, natural gas, LNG, and related derivatives.

 It works with data you already have: pandas Series, DataFrames, NumPy arrays, lists,